- Add Jira Integration

-View contextual reports from Jira alongside rich dashboards based on EA model data.
+View Jira contextual reports as well as rich dashboards based on EA model data.

 Here are some use-cases:

 |We use EA to manage requirements and Jira to manage changes||EA users export documents in order to make model information available to Jira users.
 Jira users share links with EA users to add them to Notes in EA||Browse through Jira projects within Prolaborate easily and link requirements in EA to corresponding user stories and Jira issues|